The-Darph/fscm-api/README.md

 ### What counts as a "fascist event"

 We're tracking two main types of events: Fascism and events leading to World War III or similar wars.

+## Configuration

+1. Make sure to fill out the .env file.
+For your API key you'll want to choose a strong password then run it through SHA-256 hashing that way you don't have to send the hash in clear text every time you use the HTML SAP to create new events
+2. In /cli/api/mod.rs you will need to update the allows URLs that are accepted for CORS requests.
+You should only use two.
+One for production and the other for development but you do what you want.
+It's your security.
+3. In the `docs` folder you'll find CSV files full of events you can fill your DB with.
+These items are already part of the database migrations.
+To add more, simply create *new* CSV files (I export them using Numbers on Mac) and then have ChatGPT or something help you turn those into SQL queries since there will be a lot of data to process by hand. __DO NOT__ add more to CSV files that have already been processed.
+The existing CSVs are for archive purposes only and if you ever need to nuke your database and start over.

 ## Deploy